 4. The LEAH program requires that all funded trainees have U.S. citizenship.

 How to Become a UW LEAH Long-Term Trainee

-- Contact the UW LEAH Program Coordinator, Katie Albertson (UWLEAH@uw.edu).
+- Contact the UW LEAH Program Coordinator at UWLEAH@seattlechildrens.org.

-- Following this, contact the designated faculty for your specific discipline (the Program Coordinator can assist you with identifying the appropriate faculty person).
+- The Program Coordinator can assist you with identifying the appropriate faculty person.
+Contact the designated faculty for your specific discipline.

-UW LEAH faculty screen all applications and conduct interviews with potential trainees to assess their personal reasons for participating in the program and their potential for success both during the program and as a leader following program completion.
+UW LEAH faculty screen all applications and conduct interviews with potential trainees to assess their potential for success both during the program and as a leader following program completion.